[This article was last updated on November 30, 2017]

 The main bike of choice of the teams sponsored by Specialized is the Tarmac, and this £2,400 model is the most affordable build using the same frame.
 The Tarmac range actually starts at £1,500.
 Granted, they both look very similar and changes are very subtle but include size-specific tube profiles and an integrated seat clamp, which allows for more seatpost extension to provide a bit more deflection at the saddle.

-If you desperately want a Dogma F8 just like what Chris Froome rides, but the budget won’t stretch to the starting price of £6,199, Pinarello has your back.
-It introduced the Gan as a more affordable version of the Dogma F8, and while it shares a similar frame profile, it’s made from a different blend of carbon fibre.
-This brings the price right down, with a full Shimano 105 bike costing £2,399
+If you desperately want a Dogma just like what Chris Froome rides, but the budget won’t stretch to the price of £9,250, Pinarello has your back.
+It introduced the Gan as a more affordable version of the Dogma, and while it shares a similar frame profile, it’s made from a different blend of carbon fibre.
+This brings the price right down, with a full Shimano 105 bike costing £1,750.
+To bridge the gap between the Gan and the Dogma series there are two Gan variants, the Gan S and Gan RS, which use higher grades of carbon fibre.

 If you want to emulate Alexandra Kristoff, then you need Canyon’s Aeroad.
 The attraction of buying from a direct-sales brand like Canyon is the savings from not having bike shops and distributors are big savings are passed onto the consumer.
 In the case of the Aeroad, that means a starting price of £3,249 for the entry-level bike in the range.
 It’s the same frame, carved in the wind tunnel, with an Ultegra groupset and Reynolds Strike wheels.